 I was recently tagged for the Inspiring Blogger Award and received a shout out from Adam over at Fairy Tale Fandom.
 Thank you for thinking of me, and here is my post in response!

 The idea of this tag is to post 7 facts about yourself that other people may not know.
-Since I’ve done similar tags before, I’ve decided to list 7 of my favourite fairy tales instead!
+Since this is a fairy tale blog, I’ve decided to list 7 of my favourite fairy tales instead.

-She’s just so much more gutsy than the protagonist in later versions of Rapunzel!
-Plus, the version of this story given in Angela Carter’s Book of Fairy Tales, entitled ‘Parsley Girl’ is hilarious.
+There is another, more crazy, version of this story entitled ‘Parsley Girl’ in Angela Carter’s Book of Fairy Tales.
 It involves cannibalistic nuns and a talking frog.
+Enough said.